Ordisoftware/Hebrew-Letters/README.md

 - Database of Hebrew letters with their customizable meanings.
 - Analyze a word letter by letter to get a sentence describing its sense.
-- Links to search online using Pealim, Sefaria, Shorashim, Wiktionary, Translate...
+- Online research with Pealim, Sefaria, Shorashim, Wiktionary, Translator, etc.
 - Copy to the clipboard the analysis and the sentence or a screenshot.
 - English, French.